AntranigTanielian/AntranigTanielian/README.md

 - 👋 Hi, I’m @AntranigTanielian
-- 👀 I’m interested in programming (php)
+- 👀 I’m interested in programming (js , php )
-- 🌱 I’m currently learning programming (php , python , java)
+- 🌱 I’m currently learning programming ( react )
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...

 <!---